 Meditation and mindfulness are all that you need if you want to turn over a new leaf and start living a more positive lifestyle.
 Anyone can do it anytime, anywhere.
 You just have to make the decision to get started!

 There are countless forms of meditation that range from breath control exercises and muscle relaxation to internal reflection and observation.
 The exact form of meditation that works best for you will depend on your own mind, but guided meditations are always a great jumping-off point for those looking to dip their toes.
-To help you get started, here’s a guided meditation from our free introductory course, Awakening Your Intuition.
+To help you get started, here’s a guided meditation from our free course, Awakening Your Intuition.
 If you enjoy it, you can enroll in the full course for free on Teachable!